opendicom/opendicomzipValidator/README.md

 **4.4.1.2**  String fields are not null terminated, since the length is given explicitly.

 **4.4.1.3**  The entries in the central directory MAY NOT necessarily be in the same order that files appear in the .ZIP file.

-**4.4.1.4**  If one of the fields in the end of central directory record is too small to hold required data, the field SHOULD be set to -1 (0xFFFF or 0xFFFFFFFF) and the ZIP64 format record SHOULD be created.

 **4.4.2** version made by (2 bytes)